-The government has partnered with the Ontario Trillium Foundation (OTF) on the Local Poverty Reduction Fund.
+The government has partnered with the Ontario Trillium Foundation (OTF) to administer the Local Poverty Reduction Fund.
 OTF’s primary role is to provide grantee engagement, and to issue, execute and oversee funding agreements with community organizations that are selected to receive funding.

 Already approved for a Local Poverty Reduction Fund (LPRF) grant?